-As she turned round and continued to limp down the stairs, Tony thought that her eyes looked a little brighter than before, and her mouth a little less sullen.
+As she turned her back on him and continued to limp down the stairs, Tony thought that her eyes looked a little brighter than before, and her mouth a little less sullen.
 Maybe it was his imagination.

 At three o’clock, they were at the foot of the stairs, outside the kitchen door.
-Tony could still almost hear desperate shouts ricocheting from the silent walls, and see the glow of the fire surrounding the darkened doorway.
+Tony fancied he could still hear desperate shouts ricocheting from the silent walls, and see the glow of the fire surrounding the darkened doorway.

 Tony was expecting (and hoping) that the door would still be locked, but it swung open at the lightest shove.
-However, one glance at the blackened, charred carnage inside was enough to make him reel with nausea.
-He slammed the door again and backed away, shaking his head in resentment.
+One glance at the blackened, charred carnage inside was enough to make him reel with nausea; he slammed the door again and backed away, shaking his head in resentment.

-Jean looked at Tony with sympathy before opening the door a crack and beckoning Gerry over.
-Gerry looked just as ill as Tony felt and instead of filming, the cameraman shook his head briefly, closing his eyes and dragging his mouth into a straight line.
+Jean looked at Tony with a mixture of sympathy and frustration before opening the door a crack and beckoning Gerry over.
+Gerry looked just as ill as Tony felt and instead of filming, he shook his head briefly, closing his eyes and dragging his mouth into a straight line.
 Jean sighed, grabbed Gerry’s right wrist and thrust his hand and the camera through the gap in the door.

 Gerry held the camera inside the kitchen for about twenty seconds before bringing it back through and walking to join Jean and Tony by the stairs.
 When neither of them made a move to speak, though, he turned the camera on himself.